rudrasingh99/filemonitor/README.md

 ## filemonitor

-filemonitor takes care of the storage of the files you want to monitor.
-It uses Git to save the files and to keep track of them.
-A git service, such as GitHub, could take care of notifying you when changes are detected.
+filemonitor is a tool which monitors given web pages, such as JS files.
+It uses a Git repository to store the HTTP responses of the page.
+Whenever there's a change detected, filemonitor commits the current version of the web page to the repository.
+This allows you to receive notifications via triggers on Git services.

 Filemonitor uses the modified worker pool of [subfinder](https://github.com/subfinder/subfinder) (originally from https://github.com/stefantalpalaru/pool).
 The web pages/files are saved as `.txt` files, although we would love to have this changed in the near future.